hearbenchmark/hear-eval-kit/evaluation-tasks/README.md

 ## More details

-task.sjon also specifies the hop_size that we will use for the evaluation.
+task.json also specifies the hop_size that we will use for the evaluation.

 If this is a task involving multiple classes or labels, the max number of classes/labels will be provided.
 We might have two versions